xtendui/xtendui/src/gatsby/markdown/components/addons/navigation/scroll-to-anchor.md

 Use this code to create a **scroll to anchor**.

 [[notePrimary]]
 | This addon uses [sticky](/components/core/sticky).
-Visit the component page to import and customize.
+Visit the component page to import javascript and customize.

 <demo>
   <div class="gatsby_demo_item toggle" data-iframe="iframe/components/addons/navigation/scroll-to-anchor">